-In this paper, a numerical study of the competitive management efficiency by comparison to the conventional management has been achieved.
+In this paper, a numerical study of the competitive management efficiency has been achieved.

-In the case of the products which do not have market success, the decrease of the cost is the most efficient method, applying the conventional management.
+In the case of the products which do not have market success, the decrease of the cost is the most efficient method, applying the conventional control.